linode/apl-core/README.md

 - **Input/output validation**: Configuration and output manifests are checked statically for validity and best practices.
 - **Policy enforcement**: Manifests are checked both statically and on the cluster at runtime for obedience to OPA policies.
 - **Automatic Vulnerability Scanning**: All configured team service containers get scanned in Harbor.
-- **Git store**: Store the values on the cluster, or store them elsewhere.
 - and many more (for a full list see [otomi.io](https://otomi.io))

 This repo is also built as an image and published on [docker hub](https://hub.docker.com/repository/docker/otomi/core) at `otomi/core`.